503 West Mendenhall Street

 406-586-1600

-Travis Belote has served as a research ecologist in the Northern Rockies Office of The Wilderness Society in Bozeman, MT since 2009.
+Travis serves as our Deputy Vice President of Science.
+Previously he served as a research ecologist in the Northern Rockies Office of The Wilderness Society in Bozeman, MT starting in 2009.

-Note: I serve on graduate committees of students at the University of Montana and Montana State University and enjoy collaborating with students.
-Please contact me if you would like to discuss project ideas.
+Note: He serves on graduate committees of students at the University of Montana and Montana State University and enjoys collaborating with students.
+Please contact him if you would like to discuss project ideas.

 Landscape assessment of wildland values, connectivity, and climate change